 cannot be sabotaged or manipulated, for He uses evil just as He uses good to perfect His people

-of predestination: hell.
+predestination, which is hell.
 Why did God make certain people if He knew

 beforehand that they would choose not to serve Him and lose their souls to